US closes part of Texas border, begins flying Haitians home

-US closes part of Texas border, begins flying Haitians homeMonday, September 20, 2021
+US closes part of Texas border, begins flying Haitians homeSunday, September 19, 2021

 |

-DEL RIO, Texas (AP) — The United States acted yesterday to stem the flow of migrants into Texas by blocking the Mexican border at an isolated town where thousands of Haitian refugees set up a camp, and American officials began flying some of the migrants back to their homeland.
+DEL RIO, Texas (AP) — The United States on Sunday blocked the Mexican border at an isolated Texas town where thousands of Haitian refugees have crossed and set up a camp, hoping to stop the flow of migrants as officials also began flying some of the Haitians back to their homeland.

-About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians have been crossing from Ciudad Acuña, Mexico, into Del Rio, Texas, for almost three weeks.
+About a dozen Texas Department of Public Safety vehicles lined up near the bridge and river where Haitians for almost three weeks have been crossing from Ciudad Acuña, Mexico, into Del Rio, Texas.
+Yellow police tape was being used to block them from using a small dam to walk into the US.

-The migrants initially found other ways to cross nearby until they were confronted by federal and state law enforcement personnel.
+A Mexican police officer on the Mexican side of the border said migrants will not be allowed to cross anymore.
+He would not give his name.
+An Associated Press reporter saw Haitian immigrants still crossing the border into the US at a nearby spot.

-An Associated Press reporter saw Haitian immigrants still crossing the river into the US about 1.5 miles (2.4 kilometres) east of the previous spot, but they were eventually stopped by Border Patrol agents on horseback and Texas law enforcement officials.
+Many of the migrants have lived in Latin America for years, but they are now are seeking asylum in the US as economic opportunities in Brazil and elsewhere dry up.
+Thousands are living under and near a bridge in Del Rio.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login